migupl/vanilla-js-web-component-leaflet-geojson/README.md

 #### Template element

-The HTML <template> element allows us to define a re-usable templates of code that won’t be rendered, but can be used at a later time.
+The HTML &lt;template&gt; element allows us to define a re-usable templates of code that won’t be rendered, but can be used at a later time.

 ## Install